Rahmerh/kafka-integration-examples/README.md

 - Name: `Cache`
 - Password: `SUPER_SECRET_PASS`

+## Stability

+I'm currently the only one working on this repository and am constantly pushing to the main branch.
+This means it's possible I accidentally push breaking changes.
+Please make sure to pull frequently if you're using my repo as an example.
+I cannot guarantee any stability in this project.

 ## Todo

 - [ ] Proper (de)serialization of messages to and from topics.
 - [ ] Elastic integration project.
+- [ ] HTTP integration project.
+(Integration which makes and receives simple http requests.)

 More to come..